 Note to Applicants Affected by the Coronavirus Outbreak

 The Rollins School of Public Health is committed to supporting all applicants for admission.
 We are currently monitoring testing delays caused by the Coronavirus pandemic.
 Our thoughts are with students and families currently impacted by this situation.
-We encourage students living in areas where the GRE, TOEFL®, and IELTS testing has been cancelled to register for May exams, if possible.

 Our preferred deadline for admission is July 15.
 The Executive MPH for working professionals does not require GRE scores.
 As the situation continues to evolve and we receive further information regarding testing availability, we will be in touch with applicants.
 If you have concerns about testing availability and the completion of your application for admission, please email us firstname.lastname@example.org.
 We are here to support you and will offer updated guidance as this situation continues to evolve.

 International, Enrolling Students Seeking a VISA